apraneeth20/TubeChat-AI_Agent/README.md

-# YtChat – YouTube Video AI AGENT
+# YouTube Video AI AGENT

 YtChat lets you chat with an AI about any YouTube video.
+Just paste a YouTube video URL and your question—the app will analyze the video for you.
+When you submit a URL, the backend scrapes the transcript using Bright Data and stores transcript chunks in NeonDB (PostgreSQL).
+If the video was already scraped, it fetches the transcript directly from NeonDB for faster responses.
 It uses two Gemini AIs: one for analyzing video transcripts, and one for summarizing answers for users.
-The backend uses PostgreSQL for data storage and BrightData for transcript scraping.
 The frontend is built with React and Vite.

 ---